OpenPagingServer/MulticastGateway/README.md

 # MulticastGateway
-Allows easy transmission of multicast packets between WAN and VPN tunnels
+Allows easy transmission of multicast packets between WAN endpoints and in VPN tunnels

 Multicast packets are sent as Unicast and resent as Multicast by the gateway.